jaygehlot/docker-hello-world/README.md

 Using Denbian Linux distribution, running apache and php.

-Port 80 is exposed on the Image, so when running the container using
+Port 80 is exposed on the Image, so when running the container using (where hello-world is the name of the container)

 ```
 docker run -p 80:80 hello-world